Tours depart at 11:00 a.m. from Buchanan Street.

 Additionally, Trip Advisor’s section on Glasgow’s Vegetarian & Vegan Dining offers numerous suggestions and recent reviews for those seeking vegan fare.

-We apologies that we are unable to accommodate gluten intolerant diets due the number of restaurants we visit and the variety of foods sampled on the tour.
+We apologise that we are unable to accommodate gluten intolerant diets due the number of restaurants we visit and the variety of foods sampled on the tour.

 What if the weather doesn’t look very promising?

 No one comes to Scotland for the weather, so grab your brolly, layer up and come on out anyway.
 Tours run rain or shine.

 Do you offer private tours?